-A few years ago, Crowdfunding Real Estate (CFRE) didn’t exist.
-Now companies engaged in some form of CFRE are popping up weekly, some focused on residential real estate investing, some on commercial and some offering both.
+A few years ago, crowdfunding real estate platforms didn’t exist.
+Now companies engaged in some form of this industry are popping up weekly.
+Some are focused on residential real estate investing, while others concentrate on commercial and still more offer both.

-- Real Estate Funds Augmented by Crowdfunding Tech approach — Under this approach, the investment is structured as an LLC with their investors, which will in turn invest in another LLC that purchases the property (creating a fund of funds).
+- Real Estate Funds Augmented by Crowdfunding Tech — Under this approach, the investment is structured as an LLC, which will in turn invest in another LLC that purchases the property (creating a fund of funds).

-- Platform approach — What this means is that the CFRE is providing the technology and forum that real estate sponsors and investors need to connect, administer, invest and transact.
-RealCrowd is a “pure” platform, meaning they are not broker/dealers, and they never take possession of customer funds or securities and receive no compensation in connection with the purchase or sale of the investment.
+- “Pure” Platform — What this means is that the CFRE is providing the technology and forum that real estate sponsors and investors need to connect, administer, invest and transact.
+RealCrowd is a “pure” platform, meaning they aren’t broker/dealers, and they never take possession of customer funds or securities and receive no compensation in connection with the purchase or sale of the investment.

 RealCrowd is headquartered in Palo Alto, California.
 The company was founded with an undisclosed amount of seed money and has since raised $4.5 million in venture capital.
-The company has done more than 70 real estate investment deals totaling $75 million since launching in late 2013.
+The company has done more than 128 real estate investment deals totaling $134 million in equity funding since launching in late 2013.